 Throughout the 30s, 40s and 50s, more and more vehicles came to Mansfield.
 Roads were paved.
 Services stations popped up on Main Street.
 From that time on, the automobile was the primary form of transportation in Mansfield.

-Celebrate Mansfield’s automotive heritage at our Historic Downtown Mansfield Car Show on May 6, 2023, from 9:00am to 1:00pm in the City parking lot at 108 W. Broad Street.
+Celebrate Mansfield’s automotive heritage at our second annual Historic Downtown Mansfield Car Show on May 4, 2024, from 9:00am to 2:00pm in Historic Downtown Mansfield.
 The show is open to the public free of charge.

 Historically, art in Mansfield involved things that could be done at home, like music and homemade decorations, including painting, quilting, and weaving hair wreaths.
 These days, Historic Downtown Mansfield embraces art in all its forms.
 From the murals on the buildings and sidewalks to the shows in the Farr Best Theater, art is an important aspect of life downtown.